 Following various reviews in the UK, they were seen as offering value in dealing quickly with an insolvent or struggling business but with regulatory processes needed to ensure their legitimacy.
 A sale of the business to connected parties, debt-free, is an area of regulatory concern.
 Additional regulatory measures applied have included professional guidance – ‘SIP 16‘ – and the creation of the ‘pre-pack pool’, a review body.

 Pre-packs remain under review in the UK through its Small Business, Enterprise and Employment Act 2015 which created a power for the government to impose conditions on pre-packed sales to connected parties.
 The UK Insolvency Service is conducting a review of pre-packs with a view to seeing whether further regulation is needed.
-The power under the Act expires next month, 26 May 2020.
+The power under the Act expires at the end of June 2021 unless exercised before then.
+This extension, from 26 May 2020, was granted by s 8 of the Corporate Insolvency and Governance Act 2020.

 A briefing to the UK parliament of December 2019 gives an objective account of their operation.